 a) <sealdd-flow-id>, a mandatory element specifying the identity of the seal flow;

-b) <reporting-mode>, an optional element set to either "regular" or "irregular" indicating the mode of the reporting.
-If the mode is "regular", the <reporting-mode> element may contain a <reporting-interval> sub-element set to the reporting interval to the notification; and
+b) <reporting-mode>, an optional element set to either "PERIODIC" or "EVENT_TRIGGERED" indicating the mode of the reporting.
+If the mode is "PERIODIC", the <reporting-mode> element may contain a <reporting-interval> sub-element set to the reporting interval to the notification;

-c) <reporting-priority>, an optional element indicating the priority of SEALDD client connection status for the requested SEALDD flow ID.
+c) <reporting-priority>, an optional element indicating the priority of SEALDD client connection status for the requested SEALDD flow ID; and

-Editor's note [WID: SEALDD_Ph2, CR#: 0023]: Definitions of <reporting-mode>, <reporting-interval> and <reporting-priority> elements are FFS.
+d) <non-3gpp-access-policy>, an optional element set to the non-3GPP access measurement policy, i.e. "WLAN SSID", "WLAN BSSID" or "LOCATION_BASED" measurement.

 Editor's note [WID: SEALDD_Ph2, CR#: 0023]: Definitions of <reporting-mode>, <reporting-interval> and <reporting-priority> elements are FFS.